RobVanProd/Aero/tutorials/01-getting-started.md

     // The `main` function is the entry point of every Aero executable. fn main() {
-        // `io::println` prints a line of text to the console.
+        // `println!` prints a line of text to the console.
-        // It's part of the `io` module in the standard library. io::println("Hello, world!");
+        // It's a built-in macro for formatted output. println!("Hello, world!");
     }
     ```